SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Kit Features/Kit Bonuses.md

 # Kit Bonuses

-These bonuses apply in your true form, your animal form, and your hybrid form if you have one.
+These bonuses apply in your true form, your animal form, and your hybrid form if applicable.